 Does headspace offer Sexual Health services for young people?

-For STI screens, vaccinations for Hep A, B, and Cervical Cancer, pap smears and pregnancy testing, young people can drop in to the South Terrace Clinic in Fremantle on Wednesdays between 1.30pm-6pm.
+For STI screens, vaccinations for Hep A, B, and Cervical Cancer, pap smears and pregnancy testing, young people can make an appointment with our GP on a Monday or alternatively drop in to the South Terrace Clinic in Fremantle on Wednesdays between 1.30pm-6pm.

 For more information about the South Terrace Clinic, or to book an appointment outside of the above time, call 9431 2149.